detectlanguage/detectlanguage-go/README.md

 ## License

-Detect Language API Client is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.
+Detect Language API Go Client is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.